 Tatjana Este is a multi-disciplinary artist working with installation, drawing, painting, sculpture and performance.
-Este explores psychological states through embodied, labour intensive approaches to her chosen medium.
+Este explores themes centered on human psychology through embodied, labour intensive approaches to her chosen medium.
 The works developed by Este often implicate the viewer as either active participant or by immersing the viewer in large-scale installations.
 The scope of Este’s work reflects the deep enquiry into her own inner sense of emotion and sensibility, and acts as a cathartic remedy to underlying social and psychological conditions the artist perceives to be at play in spatial and social contexts.

 Born in the former Yugoslavia, Este’s work continues to be embedded in a history of folklore, storytelling and her own personal history.
 This is reflected in the presence of allegorical and narrative elements pervading her installations.
 Furthermore, the use of narrative structures informs the temporal unfolding of her work across an exhibition space.
 Her work recurrently employs a refined, bold and elegant visuality that is often underlain by a latent violence, a disquieting quality expressed through tethering and her choice of materials.
 The duality implicit to Este’s work operates on various metaphorical, emotional and conceptual levels to generate complex spaces that consider history, time and psychological states.